 - Specialize and focus on winning in a specific segment.

 Not everybody can be Adobe.
-But there’s still space for the Sketches, Figmas, and Canvas.
+But there's still space for the Sketches, Figmas, and Canvas — the history of Creative SaaS is basically a revolving door of products that found a gap and sprinted through it.
 And who knows, maybe Adobe will eventually lose its place at the top and become part of the pool of top options for digital design.

 What are your predictions for the Creative SaaS niche?
 Are you developing a product for the future?
 We'd love to learn more about you!